 You made several features during your seven-year contract at MGM.
 Yet, by the time your contract was about to be finished, you didn’t renew it.
 Can you explain why?

-MGM was a factory, and fortunately the man at the top, Louis B. Mayer, had a very good idea of quality and he had terribly good people working there.
-You could really learn your profession, because you had to work on a contract that went on for several years.
+MGM was a factory, and fortunately, the man at the top, Louis B. Mayer, had a very good idea of quality.
+He had terribly good people working there.
+You could learn your profession because you had to work on a contract that went on for several years.
 You could develop as a craftsman and learn how to direct.
 So I think it was a very useful and helpful professional education.
-In those days MGM and all the other studios were run by showmen who had a lot of practical experience, often going back all the way to the silent era.
-The people who run the studios now, don’t really know anything about show business: they are primarily moneymen.
-But what I thought was bad about the studio system back then though, was the constant demand from the studio to do things their way.
-In other words, for instance they’d say, ‘Here’s a script, and so and so is going to play those parts, you’re going to start in three weeks on the sets of stage 24.
+In those days, MGM and all the other studios were run by showmen who had a lot of practical experience, often going back to the silent era.
+The people who run the studios now don’t know anything about show business; they are primarily moneymen.
+But what I thought was bad about the studio system back then, though, was the constant demand from the studio to do things their way.
+In other words, for instance, they’d say, ‘Here’s a script, and so and so is going to play those parts.
+You’re going to start in three weeks on the sets of stage 24.
 Is there anything else you want to know?’
-When you started out in the early stages, they were dictating what you could or could not do, and you were legally obligated to obey them without any objections which made it difficult.
-Sometimes I would get scripts that were terrible, like the two Jackie ‘Butch’ Jenkins films that I really hated doing, “My Brother Talks to Horses” and “Little Mister Jim” [both 1947].
-I simply had to do those because of my contract, but it made me very cautious in many ways and I found out I wasn’t really a company man, I could not work that way.
+When you started in the early stages, they were dictating what you could or could not do, and you were legally obligated to obey them without any objections, which made it difficult.
+Sometimes I would get terrible scripts, like the two Jackie ‘Butch’ Jenkins films that I really hated doing, “My Brother Talks to Horses” and “Little Mister Jim” [both 1947].
+I simply had to do those because of my contract, but it made me very cautious in many ways and I found out I wasn’t a company man.
+I could not work that way.
 So when my contract was finished, I didn’t renew it.

 “The Seventh Cross” with Spencer Tracy turned out to be a very powerful World War II drama.
 And a few years later, you were able to do “The Search” , to this day still one of the most outstanding and poignant World War II dramas.
 How did that film come about?

-After “The Seventh Cross” I turned down a number of inferior scripts and so I became the first director to be suspended by the studio for a short while and I got the reputation of being difficult to handle.
+After “The Seventh Cross,” I turned down a number of inferior scripts, and so I became the first director to be suspended by the studio for a short while.
+I got the reputation of being ‘difficult to handle.’
 A Swiss company which had seen “The Seventh Cross” liked the film, they invited me to come over to Switzerland to make “The Search.”
-MGM didn’t mind at all to let me go and they also agreed to put up the major part of the financing.
-The film, shot on location in Europe, turned out to be a huge success, winning a few Oscars and when I got back at MGM, doors were flying open and now everybody came running at me with broad smiles on their faces.
+MGM didn’t mind at all letting me go, and they also agreed to put up the major part of the financing.
+The film, shot on location in Europe, turned out to be a huge success, winning a few Oscars, and when I got back at MGM, doors were flying open.
+Everybody came running at me with broad smiles on their faces.

 Is it true that you were considered to direct “Battleground” ?

-So no “Battleground,” but you had launched Montgomery Clift and, after your MGM contract was not renewed anymore, you were about to make “The Men” with Marlon Brando in his screen debut.
+So no “Battleground,” but you had launched Montgomery Clift, and after MGM did not renew your contract, you were about to make “The Men” with Marlon Brando in his screen debut.

-Well, after leaving MGM, in the beginning I got three scripts a week, then two, and after a while nothing.
+Well, after leaving MGM, in the beginning, I got three scripts a week, then two, and after a while, nothing.
 I couldn’t find a job for a year.
 Then I was approached by producer Stanley Kramer and screenwriter Carl Foreman who suggested me to direct “The Men”.
-The studio would never have agreed to make such a film, but Kramer and Foreman were very courageous and ambitious young men and so it was a great pleasure to make that film.
-You didn’t have to be told who was going to be in that picture.
-Eventually the film was a total flop: it was made for a post-war audience but it happened to come out just before the Korean war started.
-By then nobody wanted to see paralysed war veterans.
-But we were our own front office—Stanley Kramer, Carl Foreman, and I—we didn’t have to persuade anyone, we didn’t have to bargain to get the film made.
+The studio would never have agreed to make such a film, but Kramer and Foreman were very courageous and ambitious young men, and so it was a great pleasure to make that film.
+And you were not told who was going to be in that picture.
+Eventually, the film was a total flop: it was made for a post-war audience, but it happened to come out just before the Korean war started.
+By then, nobody wanted to see paralyzed war veterans.
+But we were our own front office—Stanley Kramer, Carl Foreman, and I—we didn’t have to persuade anyone; we didn’t have to bargain to get the film made.

 How would you compare directing Marlon Brando and Montgomery Clift?

 Let me first say that they are two of the most talented actors I have ever worked with in my life.
 Clift was a more disciplined actor than Brando was, I think.
 As a director, you could shape his performance more easily.
 He also played to the other people, while Brando tends to play to himself.
-But when we made his first film, “The Men,” he was great to work with: he was like a force of nature.
+When we made his first film, “The Men,” he was great to work with; he was like a force of nature.
 But if you really want me to compare both of them, Monty Clift was an easier actor to work with.
-On the other hand, let us not forget Audrey Hepburn and a number of other marvellous actors and actresses too.
+On the other hand, let us not forget Audrey Hepburn and a number of other marvelous actors and actresses too.
 They were all great, although I never can say who is the best.
 If you would force me to give a name, I would say Spencer Tracy.
-Like Vanessa Redgrave, he’s one of the very few film actors who doesn’t have to do anything, he just has to be there, his reactions seem to me a lot better than the actions of a lot of actors.
+Like Vanessa Redgrave, he’s one of the very few film actors who doesn’t have to do anything, he just has to be there; his reactions seem to me a lot better than the actions of a lot of actors.
 But the young audience hardly knows Tracy.
-The only one from that era that’s still popular, is Humphrey Bogart, somehow he still represents the rebel spirit.
+The only one from that era that’s still popular is Humphrey Bogart.
+Somehow he still represents the rebel spirit.
 Actors like Gary Cooper are not nearly as popular as they should be.

-From then on, all of your films turned out to be masterpieces: “From Here to Eternity” , “The Nun’s Story” , “The Sundowners” , “A Man for all Seasons” and “Julia” , just to name a few.
-Yet, as a four-time Oscar winner, you seem to be less known to the outside world than for example Billy Wilder or John Huston.
+From then on, all of your films turned out to be masterpieces: “From Here to Eternity” , “The Nun’s Story” , “The Sundowners” , “A Man for all Seasons” , and “Julia” , to name a few.
+Yet, as a four-time Oscar winner, you seem to be less known to the outside world than, for example, Billy Wilder or John Huston.
 How would you explain that?